top of page

 Bylaws and Standing Rules

-Bylaws are the fundamental governing rules of a PTA.
-They contain the basic rules related to conducting the unit's business and governing its affairs.
-The Bylaws define the primary characteristics of the organization prescribe how the association functions and includes all rules considered important to the rights and responsibilities of membership.
-Each Local PTA Unit affiliated with LAPTA must use the LAPTA Bylaws Template provided below.
-There are limited customizable fields within the document that may be altered.
-Standing Rules are a less formal outline of how the PTA operates.
+The Bylaws serve as the essential governing principles of a PTA, outlining the rules for conducting the unit's business and managing its affairs.
+They establish the key characteristics of the organization, define how the association operates, and include all rules deemed significant to the rights and responsibilities of membership.
+Every Local PTA Unit affiliated with LAPTA is required to use the LAPTA Bylaws Template, which includes a few customizable fields.
+Standing Rules, on the other hand, provide a less formal overview of how the PTA functions.

 Expired Bylaws

-As a reminder, PTAs must update their Bylaws every three years.
-There should be an LAPTA approval date on the first page of the Bylaws.
-If the Bylaws are currently expired or about to expire, the PTA must use the Local PTA Unit Bylaws Template and the Bylaws Approval Form which are linked below.
-See the Timeline Summary to plan the required meetings and to give the minimum notices for the meetings.
+PTAs must update their Bylaws every three years.
+If the Bylaws are expired or about to expire, use the Local PTA Unit Bylaws Template and the Bylaws Approval Form which are linked below.
+See the Timeline Summary to plan the required meetings and to give proper notices for the meetings.
+Once the PTA submits their Bylaws that were voted on by the General Membership, LAPTA will give the final approval stamp, activation date, and expiration date.
 Email Bylaws@LouisianaPTA.org with any questions.

-When updating the Bylaws, use the following timeline which can be downloaded above:
+When updating the Bylaws, use the following timeline:

 1. Pick the date for the General Membership meeting that will vote on the Bylaws.
-Any meeting may be a "Special Meeting" called for the purpose of approving the Bylaws.
 The number of days' notice is specified in the current Bylaws.
-If uncertain, use a 20 days' notice to the General Membership before the meeting.
+If uncertain, give 20 days' notice to the membership before the meeting.

-2. Appoint the Bylaws Committee of at least three people by making a motion at either a General Membership with an affirmative majority vote or Board of Directors meeting with a two-thirds affirmative vote.
+2. Appoint the Bylaws Committee of at least three people by making a motion at a) Board of Directors Meeting with a two-thirds affirmative vote or b) a General Membership Meeting with an affirmative majority vote.

 3. The Bylaws Committee meets to complete the proposed LAPTA Bylaws template.
 They can ask LAPTA to review the proposed Bylaws to check for any errors or to check any proposed amendments to the template by emailing Bylaws@LouisianaPTA.org.